Venafi/firefly-playground/docs/index.md

         * A working GitHub account
         * Venafi Cloud account for {{ component_name }} - you can signup for a free 30 day trial [here](https://venafi.com/try-venafi/firefly/)
         * An API key for your Venafi Cloud account.
-Use the instructions below to get your API key.
+Use the instructions in the info panel below to get your API key.